storj/storj/docs/design/storagenode-graceful-exit.md

 - Add GracefulExit service
   - Iterates over `exit_order` where `completed` is null
     - Pushes the pieces to the storage node identified in the order using `ecclient`
     - Sends the signed new node response to the satellite via a new `Commit` method (uses `metainfo.UpdatePieces`).
-TODO: new commit service
     - Updates `bytes_deleted` with the number of bytes deleted and sets `completed` to current time
   - Execution intervals and batch sizes should be configurable